I Tried Every Diet Ever to Lose Weight—Here's What Happened

 In retrospect, I learned a lot from the diets I unsuccessfully endured.
 Thanks to Ornish, I added a few tasty vegetarian recipes to my repertoire.
 South Beach taught me that fiber—lots of it—was a nearly zero-calorie way to feel full and satisfied.
 For the same reason, I now buy olive oil, a Mediterranean diet cornerstone, in institutional-sized bottles and deploy it liberally in vegetable main courses.
 Keeping track of "points" at WW showed me that my cheese snacking habit inevitably pushed me over my daily allotment.

 BARRY ESTABROOK is a three-time James Beard Award–winning journalist.
-His book Just Eat: One Reporter's Quest for a Weight-Loss Regimen That Works comes out in February.
+His book Just Eat: One Reporter's Quest for a Weight-Loss Regimen That Works was published in February 2021.